GaganSingh001/My-Portfolio/predictive_analytics/README.md

 ## Project Title
-Predict A Film's Success
+1. Predict A Film's Success
-Predict
+2. Predict Job Performance

 ## Business Drivers and Significance
-Data preprocessing is crucial in any data mining process as they directly impact success rate of the project.
-Data is said to be unclean if it is missing attribute, attribute values, contain noise or outliers and duplicate or wrong data.
-Presence of any of these will degrade quality of the results.
+1. Before they began producing a film they wanted to predict if the film has a chance of success comparative to historically success similar films.
+2. Predict job performance based on attributes of the person being interviewed compared to a list of past employees performance.

 ## Project Overview-
-1. Create a script that can be automatically run to clean data and export into an xlsx, csv, or text file.
-The data to be cleaned comes from Wikipedia and its a list of over 30,000 films and film details.
-2. Add new fields that we felt would benifit the analysis.
-A lot of times the customer does not know what they want, so based on the requirements we included additional fields that would be conducive to their analysis.
-(See Before & After screenshots)
+1. Create a model in ML Azure from historical films and their details that will produce an API that will predict future films success.
+2. Create a script in R that will create a model that will predict job performance of future applicants compared to historical performance of past employess.

 ## Implementation Phases
-1. Analyze each of the data fields to determine which attributes need to cleaned.
-2. Determine how these attributes need to appear in the final output
-3. Create script to clean the data
-4. Export the file to needed format
+1. Preprocess and prepare the data for prediction.
+2. Create the models used to make future predictions.
+3. Run each file through the prediction engines.
+4. Export results in a .csv file.

 ## Features
 1. A script that the user can automatically run that will clean the data and output to the needed format.